Biomass heating has progressed well in the last two decades

 A Biomass boiler can range in size and output but are surprisingly unobtrusive and highly efficient.

-At Rural Heat we provide the complete heating system installation and we regularly install district schemes.
+At Charming Stoves we provide the complete heating system installation and we regularly install district schemes.
 All installations have a dedicated and named Project Manager to ensure everything runs smoothly.

 Our Biomass Services